 Then the devil, a liar from the beginning, answered, “No, you shall not die.
 On the contrary, your eyes will be opened.
 You will know good and evil, and you will be like gods.
 God does not want you to be like Him; that is why He has forbidden you to eat this fruit.”

 As he always does, the devil played upon human pride.
-Through flattery and lies, he often succeeded in seducing them.
+Through flattery and lies, he often succeeds in seducing us.

 Eve felt her heart waver.
 For a moment, she resisted, remembering the words of God.
 But stirred by curiosity, she began to question the command: “What could be the hidden reason behind this prohibition?”
 Within her, a quiet murmur began to rise.